daisyfriedman/J124-Final/README.md

 [<img width="878" alt="Screen Shot 2022-08-04 at 10 18 47 AM" src="https://user-images.githubusercontent.com/109619721/183217526-66adb0ba-e592-4cc1-b34f-6b657f66186d.png">](https://datawrapper.dwcdn.net/WVTIA/1/)

+I concluded that the purchasing power of the SNAP benefits remained relatively constant given the line charts' similarity, with the value a bit lower in the beginning years than the latter years.

 ### 3. Were benefits affected by changes in the market (aka recessions)?

 The process with which I completed this question is very similar to that of the previous one -- question 2.
 First, I found a dataset of changes to the USA's GDP since the 1960s.
 I chose GDP changes rather than a more linear chart of the GDP over time because the prior source has more easily-identifiable recession periods.